Skullybutcher/Bharatbuilds/docs/judge-qa.md

-Procedures here are tens of nodes (order of 20–100 per workflow), so DynamoDB/JSON plus in-memory traversal beats a graph database on simplicity and cost — Neptune waits for cross-workflow scale.
+Procedures here are tens of nodes (order of 20–100 per workflow), so DynamoDB/JSON plus in-memory traversal beats a graph database on simplicity and cost, Neptune waits for cross-workflow scale.
 The system is serverless and bursty with no always-on compute: a 40-state Step Functions machine, seven Lambdas, single-table DynamoDB, and versioned S3 evidence.
 The same Python runs locally on files and on Lambda on DynamoDB via a storage switch, so scale